jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 ## More Ansible Labs:
 * If you're hungry for more Ansible, here are some resources for you:
     * [Free labs](https://www.redhat.com/en/interactive-labs/ansible) from Red Hat, the creators of Ansible.
 I'd recommend starting with the "Writing Your First Playbook" lab.
-    * [Video series](https://www.youtube.com/watch?v=3RiVKs8GHYQ) from YouTuber 'Learn Linux TV', the best hands-on online tutorial I've found for learning Ansible.
+    * [Video series](https://www.youtube.com/watch?v=3RiVKs8GHYQ) from YouTuber 'Learn Linux TV' - the best hands-on online tutorial I've found for learning Ansible.
 ## Hands-On Lab Complete!
 * Nice work!!
 If you've made it this far, you did some serious automating!
 * I hope this tutorial was helpful and interesting for you.
 * You will have access to this virtual server until February 24, but you can request a two-week extension by emailing linux1@us.ibm.com
-* If you have comments, questions, feedback concerns, I'd love to hear them!
+* If you have comments, questions, feedback, concerns, I'd love to hear them!
 * Please reach out to me at jacob.emery@ibm.com

+## Don't forget to send your IP addresses in the Webex for a chance to win 150 BluePoints!